microscopic-image-analysis/bayes-mef/README.md

    conda activate bayes-mef-venv
    pip install -r requirements.txt
    ```
+> [!NOTE]
+> The package is maintained via python package manager [Poetry](https://python-poetry.org/), so instead of `pip` for installing the package and it's requirements,
+> installation can also simply be done as `poetry install`.

-3. Download the data from [Zenodo](https://zenodo.org/doi/10.5281/zenodo.10964222) with the following command:
+1. Download the data from [Zenodo](https://zenodo.org/doi/10.5281/zenodo.10964222) with the following command:
    ```bash
    ./download_data.sh
    ```

-4. Optional: For faster ptychographic reconstructions using GPU, please install `cupy` as given under its [installation guide](https://docs.cupy.dev/en/stable/install.html).
+2. Optional: For faster ptychographic reconstructions using GPU, please install `cupy` as given under its [installation guide](https://docs.cupy.dev/en/stable/install.html).

-5. Run files from the [scripts/](scripts) directory for plotting the results.
+3. Run files from the [scripts/](scripts) directory for plotting the results.

 ## Citation
 If you found this algorithm or the publication useful, please cite us at: